 - A famous Amstaff named Pete starred in the 1930 ‘Our Gang’ comedy show.
 Another Amstaff terrier mix named Popsicle was left for dead after a pit fighting past achieved fame as a narcotics detection dog because of its resilient fighting spirit and tremendous sense of smell.

-Some people say that the American Staffordshire Terrier and the pit-bull are same breeds; others say they aren’t.
+Some people say that the American Staffordshire Terrier and the Pit Bull are the same breeds; others say they aren’t.
 The truth depends on who you ask.
 Some registries separate these; others have registered them under the same breed.
 Here are some major points of consideration between American Staffordshire Terrier vs. Pit Bull:

 - According to Amstaff breeders, the AST have a smaller gene pool hence is more likely to look consistent.